sebdaws/land_cover_class/README.md

 - Use `--over_sample` flag to handle class imbalance
 - Different loss functions are available for handling various training scenarios
 - Set appropriate `--num_workers` based on your system capabilities

+## Data Limitations

+It's important to note that the dataset labels are based on the mode of the class within each tile.
+This means that the most frequent class within a tile is used as the label for that tile.
+As a result, there is some inherent inaccuracy in the data due to:
+- Labelling errors: The dataset contains some incorrect labels due to human error in the annotation process
+- Mixed pixels: A single tile may contain multiple land cover types, but only the most frequent type is labeled.
+- Boundary effects: Tiles on the boundary of different land cover types may be misclassified.

+These factors should be considered when:
+- Interpreting model performance metrics
+- Setting expectations for accuracy
+- Analyzing prediction errors

 ## References